-These Peanut Butter Balls feature a smooth and creamy peanut butter filling inside of a chocolate coating.
+These Chocolate-Covered Peanut Butter Balls feature a smooth and creamy peanut butter filling inside of a chocolate coating.
 Incredibly easy to make with just five simple ingredients!

 Is there any better combination than peanut butter and chocolate?
 From these classic no-bake cookies to these no-bake chocolate peanut butter bars and these chocolate peanut butter cupcakes, I think it’s pretty obvious how much I love the combination of the two.
 So today I wanted to share one of my favorite peanut butter and chocolate desserts – this homemade peanut butter ball recipe.

 These peanut butter balls are a wonderful recipe to make year-round because they’re completely no-bake, which means you don’t have to worry about turning your oven on.
 You only need five ingredients to make them and that’s including a little bit of vanilla extract and salt.

 This recipe will make about 3 dozen peanut butter balls, but you can easily cut it in half to make less.
 These will also freeze well for several months so they’re a great recipe that you can prep ahead of time!